 This is often a big question for companies looking to move to the cloud.
 If you’re using Microsoft Exchange servers now, we have the tools to migrate your email system to Gmail in a stress-free way that won’t mean lost data or a big installation production.
 Check the best practices.

 Migrating everyone’s email was a huge deal.
-We didn’t want to go live with Google Apps with a crowd of users asking, ‘Where are my emails?’
-Using Directory Sync and Password Sync for Google Apps—along with GAMME to pull mail data from Microsoft Exchange—this was the easiest data migration ever.
+We didn’t want to go live with G Suite with a crowd of users asking, ‘Where are my emails?’
+Using Directory Sync and Password Sync for G Suite—along with GAMME to pull mail data from Microsoft Exchange—this was the easiest data migration ever.

 Microsoft Office interoperability

 Some collaborators within your organization may still be using Microsoft Office files.
-Not a problem with Google Apps.
+Not a problem with G Suite.
 They can edit, download and convert Office files in Google Docs, Sheets and Slides.

 To edit an Office file, they can either: